sCrypt-Inc/scryptTS-docs/docs/how-to-add-a-signer.md

 }
 ```

-3. Returns the public key to the default private key of the sensilet wallet in the `getDefaultPubKey` method:
+3. Returns the public key to the default private key of the wallet in `getDefaultPubKey`:

 ```ts
 override async getDefaultPubKey(): Promise<PublicKey> {